-The Finance Director is authorized to establish and maintain a general fund balance representing an emergency reserve equivalent to 20% of operating revenues.
+The Finance Director is authorized to establish and maintain a general fund balance representing an emergency reserve equivalent to 20% of the fiscal year's operating revenues.
 For purposes of establishing the balance and maintenance thereafter, the Finance Director shall transfer the calculated amount from unassigned fund balance to the emergency reserve, to the extent available, to satisfy the requirement and report such balances as part of the annual audited financial statement.